It’s clear that Django Kroner loves trees.

 One client had him drop an old clawfoot bathtub into a hole in the deck, he said.

-Todd Redding hired Kroner to build a backyard treehouse for his three children about six months ago.
+Todd Redding hired Kroner to build a backyard treehouse for his three children in early 2017.
 The structure is about 8 feet off the ground, with a 100-foot zipline, a custom seat and a deck.

 “It just came out perfect,” Redding said.